kapucoin/Kapu-Monitor-Delegate/README.md

 See section Example crontab for more information.

 Be sure to run this script after:
-* You have installed shift-snapshot
+* You have installed kapu-snapshot
-* You have created a snapshot with shift-snapshot
+* You have created a snapshot with kapu-snapshot

 ## Prerequisites
 Be sure that your php.ini allows passthru().
 It's default that it does though, so just check if this script is not working.